Discover practical ways to fix any flaws & weaknesses in your website!

 #12 Slow Page Speed

 If your site doesn’t load quickly, your users will go elsewhere.
-Site speed – and other usability factors – matters to the user experience and to Google.
+Site speed – and other usability factors – matter to the user experience and to Google.

 Whether Google has transitioned you to mobile-first indexing yet or not, you need to guarantee your site is mobile friendly to ensure exceptional mobile user experience.
 Anyone using responsive website design is probably in good shape.
 If you run a “.m” mobile site, you need to make sure you have the right implementation on your m-dot site so you don’t lose your search visibility in a mobile-first world.